-- Organizations must be determined as a charitable organization under Section 501(c)(3) of the Internal Revenue Code; public entities or other charitable, educational or faith-based organizations.
+- Be determined as a charitable organization under Section 501(c)(3) of the Internal Revenue Code.

-- Organizations must have at least one person who dedicates a minimum of 20 hours a week to the organization.
+- Have at least one person who dedicates a minimum of 20 hours a week to the organization.

-- Grantees must agree to ongoing communication with Community Foundation staff, completing annual reports and expensing all grant funds annually.
+- If funded, agree to ongoing communication with CCCF staff, completion of annual reports and assessment, and expensing all grant funds annually.
 There are no other restrictions placed on grant funds.